Lama-West/PnPR-GCN_ACM_SAC_24/README.md

 All of these metrics return values in the interval [0,1].
 The higher the value of the metric, the higher the probability of concepts being 'related' when their embeddings have a high cosine similarity (see the definition of "related concepts" given above).

 ## Acknowledgements
 This work would not have been possible without:

+- An INSIGHT grant from the Social Sciences and Humanities Research Council of Canada ([SSHRC](https://www.sshrc-crsh.gc.ca/home-accueil-eng.aspx))

 - [NetworkX](https://networkx.org/)